“Why I Want To Study Abroad”

 AIA maintains a study center in Rome, Italy and can facilitate programs across Europe.

 Italy, an early focus of attention in the COVID-19 crisis, was one of the first Western countries to respond with nationwide public safety measures.
 As a result, infection rates in Italy steadily and significantly declined between April and August, and on May 4th Italy began to carefully reopen its economy and society.
 With proper precautions and regulations, the country reopened museums, cultural sites and restaurants, and in June travel resumed between most Italian regions and across European borders, and European students returned to study in Italy.
 With the sharp increase in COVID cases in Europe’s second wave in the fall of 2020, Italy remained vigilant about mandatory mask wearing and social distancing and enacted a new, but less restrictive curfew and public assembly policy than that imposed in the spring.
-After a sharp rise in the fall, since mid-November total number of COVID cases and hospitalizations have been steadily dropping, and vaccinations are expected to begin at the end of 2020 and accelerate in January 2021.
-Since December, direct flights have returned between the U.S. and Italy, and travelers from the U.S. may enter Italy without quarantining, if they test negative for COVID prior to departure and again upon arrival in Italy.
+After a sharp rise in the fall, since mid-November total number of COVID cases and hospitalizations have been steadily dropping, and vaccinations began in December 2020, and university faculty and personnel began receiving vaccinations in late February.
+Since December, direct flights have returned between the U.S. and Italy, and travelers from the U.S. may enter Italy on special “COVID-free flights” without quarantining, if they test negative for COVID prior to departure and again upon arrival in Italy.

 “Italy was the first Western country to be heavily affected by COVID-19.
 The government and community, across all levels, reacted strongly and turned around the trajectory of the epidemic with a series of science-based measures.” – WHO on Italy’s COVID-19 experience, with video.